 Stanford Art Spaces exhibition program features the work of local artists and serves the Paul G. Allen Building, housing the Center for Integrated Systems, the program’s longtime sponsor, and the David W. Packard Electrical Engineering Building, with smaller venues located throughout campus.

 With its home at Bing Concert Hall, Stanford Live presents a wide range of the finest performances from around the world fostering a vibrant learning community and providing distinctive experiences through the performing arts.

 Over 1,200 students, faculty, staff, and local community members perform in Department of Music public concerts and performances throughout the year, from classical to jazz to experimental.

 Stanford’s first ballet company features an enthusiastic group of classically-trained dancers who perform throughout the school year.

 The Department of Theater and Performance Studies produces numerous events through its creative program and season of live shows including canonical plays, commissioned dance works, experimental projects, and lecture/demonstrations by visiting artists.

 Each summer many of the world’s best jazz artists come to Stanford for a series of performances that provide an exceptional immersion in jazz for the musicians and audiences alike.

-SST’s summer offerings include a full-scale theatrical production, staged readings, film screenings, and symposia.
+SRT’s year-round offerings include full-scale theatrical productions, staged readings, film screenings, and symposia.